View Our Photo Gallery

 You should arrive in the town of departure the day before your trip is scheduled to begin.
 There will be an evening meeting with WRO guides and guests, where we will hand out waterproof gear and answer last-minute questions.
 You will head to the river the next morning (the official starting date of your trip).

 If you want to fish, a license purchased in the state your river trip is located in is mandatory.
-In most cases, our guests purchase them from a nearby sporting goods store upon their arrival at their lodging the evening before our launch date.
-If you have questions about fishing licenses, please call us.
+In most cases, our guests purchase them from a nearby sporting goods store upon their arrival evening before our launch date.
+Most states also have an options to purchase online before you arrive.
+Idaho and Montana have the option to purchase a fishing license just for the time you are on the river.

-Yes, there are sporting goods stores located fairly close to all the hotels we recommend.
+Yes, usually there are some sort of outdoor stores located fairly close to all the hotels we recommend or on the way to the river.

 GEAR PROVIDED BY WRO

 Everyone is issued a waterproof “day bag” to carry items you will need access to during the afternoon while on the river (sunscreen, camera, jacket, etc.).
 Your “day bag” is 9in. diameter x 20in. tall.
-Everyone is also issued either: one large bag (16 in. diameter x 24 in. tall), which will carry your sleeping bag, ground cloth, pad, and 35 pounds of your personal clothing.
-Or, instead of one large bag, you will be issued two smaller bags (13 in. diameter x 22 in. tall): one to carry your sleeping bag, ground cloth, and pad, and a separate one to carry 35 pounds of your personal clothing.
+Everyone is also issued either: two larger bags.
+One will carry your sleeping bag, ground cloth, pad and pillow.
+The other can hold additional gear and clothing you want to bring on the trip.
+It is good to limit your personal gear to 35 pounds.
+On trips in Canada and Alaska you get one larger bag to carry your sleeping bag, ground cloth, pad, pillow, and your personal clothing.

 No, we provide toilet facilities and paper.
-WRO provides everything except your own personal clothing, comfort drugs, and toiletries.
+WRO provides pretty much everything except your personal clothing, personal items and toiletries.
+We also provide you with a list of suggested items for your trip.

-We provide your deluxe, self-inflating “Therm-a-rest” pads.
+We provide you deluxe, self-inflating basecamp “Therm-a-rest” pads.
 These are very comfortable pads and fit very nicely in our gear bags.
 If you have any concerns, let us know so we can answer questions and do everything we can to accommodate you.

-All of our tents are three-person, North Face tents.
-We only put two people in each tent.
-If there is an odd number in your group we will not make you sleep with a stranger.
-We also have single-person tents available on request.
+Most of our tents are high quality three-person tents, but we only put two people in each tent.
+If there is an odd number in your group we will not make you share a tent with a stranger.
+We offer brands like Mountain Hardware, North Face and Sierra Design.

 WRO provides ample snacks as well as plenty of drinking water, fruit juices, and coffee, tea, and cream in the morning.
-If you feel you would like to have pop on the trip, you may bring your own.
+If you feel you would like to have soda or other canned beverages on the trip, please bring what you wish.
 Please do not bring anything in glass containers.

 WRO will happily provide vegetarian meals and accommodate any dietary restrictions at no additional cost!
 Please notify us of any dietary restrictions or allergies as early as possible so that we can adjust the menu accordingly.